6R360R7/csl-lab-04/README.md

-# CSL Lab-04 - Arrays & Loops
+# CSL Lab 04 - Arrays & Loops

 ## Overview:
 In this learning activity we will explore Javascript arrays and loops, learn what they are and how to use them.